zhangdongkun98/carla/Docs/core_sensors.md

 blueprint.set_attribute('sensor_tick', '1.0')
 ```

-### Spawning
+#### Spawning

-`attachment_to` and `attachment_type`, are crucial.
-Sensors should be attached to a parent actor, usually a vehicle, to follow it around and gather the information.
-The attachment type will determine how its position is updated regarding said vehicle.
+Sensors are also spawned like any other actor, only this time the two optional parameters, `attachment_to` and `attachment_type` are crucial.
+They should be attached to another actor, usually a vehicle, to follow it around and gather the information regarding its surroundings.

-* __Rigid attachment.__ Movement is strict regarding its parent location.
-This is the proper attachment to retrieve data from the simulation.
+There are two types of attachment:

+* __Rigid__: the sensor's location will be updated strictly regarding its parent.
+Cameras may show "little hops" as the moves are not eased.
-* __SpringArm attachment.__ Movement is eased with little accelerations and decelerations.
-This attachment is only recommended to record videos from the simulation.
-The movement is smooth and "hops" are avoided when updating the cameras' positions.
+* __SpringArm__: movement will be eased with little accelerations and decelerations.

 ```py
 transform = carla.Transform(carla.Location(x=0.8, z=1.7))
 sensor = world.spawn_actor(blueprint, transform, attach_to=my_vehicle)
 ```
 !!!
 Important
-    When spawning with attachment, location must be relative to the parent actor.
+    When spawning an actor with attachment, remember that its location should be relative to its parent, not global.

-### Listening
+#### Listening

-Every sensor has a [`listen()`](python_api.md#carla.Sensor.listen) method.
-This is called every time the sensor retrieves data.
+Every sensor has a [`listen()`](python_api.md#carla.Sensor.listen) method that is called every time the sensor retrieves data.

-The argument `callback` is a [lambda function](https://www.w3schools.com/python/python_lambda.asp).
-It describes what should the sensor do when data is retrieved.
-This must have the data retrieved as an argument.
+This method has one argument: `callback`, which is a [lambda expression](https://www.w3schools.com/python/python_lambda.asp) of a function, defining what should the sensor do when data is retrieved.
+The lambda function must have at least one argument, which will be the retrieved data:

 ```py
 # do_something() will be called each time a new image is generated by the camera.